 From the outside, this sliver of a restaurant looks like it might belong somewhere in lower Manhattan — unassuming and quirky.
-Inside the smells delight and decor invites and the outdoor patio (enclosed in a clear plastic curtain in winter) offers a uniquely fancy yet inclusive environment to enjoy brunch with friends or a romantic dinner with a special someone.
+Inside the smells, delight, and decor invites and the outdoor patio (enclosed in a clear plastic curtain in winter) offer a uniquely fancy yet inclusive environment to enjoy brunch with friends or a romantic dinner with a special someone.

 The French-inspired food floats delicate sauces around amazing morsels of taste.
 The mushroom medley is a delightful mix of textures with a poached egg and an elegant light sauce, but for a heartier option try the crab cake Benedict.

 The deck is perched on the side of a steep bank so views of the famous Tacoma industrial zone are broad and open.
-Great food and great views rule at this North End Tacoma restaurant.
+Great food and great views among the Tacoma North End restaurants.

 Wooden City (fine dining, central)

-The staff are very knowledgeable about the composition of each menu item, including craft cocktails.
+The staff is very knowledgeable about the composition of each menu item, including craft cocktails.
 Their thoughtful touches, even amidst the service limitations around COVID-19, make any visitor feel like an honored guest.

 The location in the heart of the downtown nightlife scene is busy and vibrant on the weekends.
-Make Wooden City your Tacoma restaurant of choice as part of a big night out.
+Make Wooden City your first choice of Tacoma North End restaurants, as part of a big night out.